PatelAnuj01/AI_Image_Generator/README.md

 # 🖼️ AI Image Generator

-An AI-powered React web app that generates images from text prompts using an external image generation API like DALL·E or Stability AI.
+An AI-powered React web app that generates images from text prompts using an external image generation API.

 ## 🚀 Features